truenas/documentation/content/TruenasApps/StableApps/InstallNetdataApp.md

 {{< trueimage src="/images/SCALE/Apps/InstallNetdataConfigAddEnvironmentVariable.png" alt="Netdata Configuration Add Environment Variable" id="Netdata Configuration Add Environment Variable" >}}

-The SCALE Netdata app uses port **20489** to communicate with Netdata and open the web portal.
+The TrueNAS Netdata app uses port **20489** to communicate with Netdata and open the web portal.
 Netdata documentation states it uses **19999** as the default port, but it recommends restricting access to this for security reasons.
 Refer to the TrueNAS [default port list](https://www.truenas.com/docs/references/defaultports/) for a list of assigned port numbers.
 To change the port numbers, enter a number within the range 9000-65535.

 ### Netdata Storage Settings
-SCALE defaults to automatically creating storage volumes for Netdata without enabling the host path options.
+TrueNAS defaults to automatically creating storage volumes for Netdata without enabling the host path options.

 To create and use datasets for the Netdata configuration, cache, and library storage or extra storage volumes inside the container pod, first create these datasets.
 Go to **Datasets** and create the datasets before you begin the app installation process.